 The Sophomore Year Experience (SOYE) includes programming and activities designed especially to help you throughout your second year as a Comet:

 Your sophomore year is an exciting time filled with opportunities and challenges.
 We want to offer assistance as you make important personal and academic decisions for your final two years at UT Dallas and beyond.
+Check your email for monthly electronic bulletins with upcoming events and deadlines.

 The SOYE Cometline to Success is a guide to help you navigate your sophomore year.
 Integrate these suggestions as they best fit into your personal and academic goals.